neobasic/neobasic-grammar/README.md

-# NeoBASIC EBNF Grammar
+# NeoBASIC Grammar

-This is the grammar for the NeoBASIC programming language, using the Extended Backus-Naur Form (EBNF) notation.
+This is the grammar for the NeoBASIC programming language, using the notations EBNF (Extended Backus-Naur Form) and G4 from ANTLR (ANother Tool for Language Recognition).

 ## Contributing